COP3504CSp25/ProgDocs/docs/style-guide.md

     // Passed by reference, more efficient, acts on the original name variable rather than a copy of it int doWork(const std::string& name);
     ```

-    In a constructor, you often want to delete the memory at the original variable.
+    In a constructor, you will often want to delete the memory at the original variable.
 Use `std::move()` for this, which will be discussed further in the class.

 - ### **Nesting**